-In connection with this offering, we will enter into an underwriting agreement with the underwriters named below, for whom Univest Securities, LLC is acting as the representative.
-The underwriters have agreed to purchase from us, on a firm commitment basis, [] shares of common stock, at the public offering price less the underwriting discounts set forth on the cover page of this prospectus.
+In connection with this offering, we have entered into an underwriting agreement with the underwriters named below, for whom Craft Capital Management LLC is acting as the representative.
+The underwriters have agreed to purchase from us, on a firm commitment basis, 1,200,000 shares of common stock, at the public offering price less the underwriting discounts set forth on the cover page of this prospectus.
 The underwriters may retain other brokers or dealers to act as sub-agents on its behalf in connection with this offering and may pay any sub-agent a solicitation fee with respect to any securities placed by it.